connor317/Slack-Scripts/README.md

 1. Add your channel's ID to the querystring on line 4
 2. Add your API token on line 7
 3. Add your postman token on line 11

+NOTES:
+The message must be pinned and be the most recent pinned comment It must have at least one reaction